Deejpotter/cnc-tools/codeupdates.md

 - Next: Test frontend fetching logic, improve error handling, and update documentation after validation.

 ---

+## (in progress) - June 12, 2025 (PDF Processing 404/HTML error handling)

+- Added robust error handling to PdfImport.backend.tsx to catch and log non-JSON responses (e.g., HTML error pages from 404s).
+- Confirmed backend invoiceRoutes is mounted at /api/invoice and protected by Clerk.
+- If you see a 404 and an HTML response, the backend route is missing or the server is not running.

 (Older entries below this line)